 From the very first page, the words conjure up a special moment in fantasy.
 There is a sense that something good is going to happen.
 The book appeared slow at the start and the first few chapters had me a little confused but after that the author pulled me into his magical world of mysterious, fantasies and its own legends.

 Rye is a wonderful independent heroine.
 She is bright, curious and immensely brave particularly when someone she loves is in danger.
 At the same time she is frightened at times, holding on tight to her own viewpoint, and learning to trust too.
-She is certainly not without flaws, but she is immensely likeable and exactly the person you want when the Bog Noblins return.
+She is certainly not without flaws, however she is immensely likeable and exactly the person you want when the Bog Noblins return.

 I really enjoyed reading The Luck Uglies, it is a dark, dangerous and delightful book that captivated me by the quirky twists and turns.
-It’s a fantastic read and I totally recommend it.